WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/m.md

 ## micro-

-In general, don't hyphenate words beginning with *micro-* such as *microprocessor, microservices,* and *microcomputer*.
+In general, don't hyphenate words beginning with *micro-* such as *microprocessor, microservices,* and *microcomputer* unless absolutely necessary to avoid confusion.

 For more information, see [Hyphens](https://make.wordpress.org/docs/style-guide/punctuation/hyphens/).